nova-kit/nova-field-mixins/README.md

 ## Usages

-Laravel Nova Field Mixins is useful to apply set common set of configuration to Field without repeating it.
+Laravel Nova Field Mixins are useful for applying a common set of configurations to a Field without repeating it.
 E.g:

 ```php
 use Laravel\Nova\Fields\DateTime;